-At the time of booking, you must state the full names, exact number of persons in the party and age if under 18 (including infants) as all accommodation may not be furnished in the same way.
+At the time of booking you must state the full names, exact number of persons in the party and age if under 18 (including infants) as all accommodation may not be furnished in the same way.
 If the number of persons on arrival exceeds the number booked, the Resort Manager or hotelier reserves the right to refuse admittance and you will be obliged to arrange your own accommodation.
-The maximum number of persons occupying the accommodation is strictly limited to that indicated in the accommodation description.
+The maximum number of persons occupying the accommodation is strictly limited to that indicated on the website.
 In order to ensure that we can offer you the best possible service, please advise us at the time of the booking of any disabilities affecting you or any member of your party that might interfere with the ability to make use of the facilities we are offering.
 When you make a booking you guarantee that you have the authority to accept and do accept on behalf of your party the terms of these booking conditions.
 A contract will exist as soon as we issue our confirmation invoice.
+Telephone quotes are subject to written confirmation.
 This contract is made on the terms of these booking conditions, which are governed by English law, and the jurisdiction of the English courts.
 You may however choose the law and jurisdiction of Scotland or Northern Ireland if you wish to do so.

 YOUR FINANCIAL PROTECTION

-We provide security for the monies that you pay for the holidays booked from our website.
-We provide this security by way of a bond held by ABTA.
+We provide security for the monies that you pay for the holidays booked from this website.
+We provide this security by way of a bond held by ABTA

 Lagrange must be advised at the time of booking of any special requests which will be communicated to the Resort Manager concerned.
 Requests for cots, TV and parking spaces (generally payable locally) are subject to availability.
 All special requests will be noted but cannot be guaranteed.
 Lagrange cannot be held responsible if any special request is not met.

-You must immediately advise Lagrange of any cancellation and confirm it in writing.
-You must pay immediately and in full the following cancellation fees.
-Please note that our booking fee for accommodation only is not refundable :
+You must immediately advise your Travel Agent (or Lagrange for direct bookings) of any cancellation, or part cancellation, and confirm it in writing.
+The customer must pay immediately and in full the following cancellation fees.
+Cancellation fees for any transport element to a booking are in addition to the below fees and represent 100% of the total transport cost.
+Please note that our £30 booking fee for accommodation only is not refundable: Prior to date of arrival.

 - 07-00 days 100 % of total holiday cost.